 History Intent Statement

-History Subject Leaders: Miss Hugill and Mrs Evans
+History Subject Leaders: Mrs Neave and Mrs Eastwood

 As a school, we aim to create an inquisitive learning environment within classrooms and reinforce an expectation that all children are capable of achieving.
 The study of history at Durham Lane allows our pupils to question and discover more about their British heritage, as well as the world around them.
 This allows them to develop a deeper understanding of exactly how our history has led us to where we are now.